About Janet R. Widmaier

 Focusing on minimizing risks and creating strategies to solve complex situations

 Jan's employment law practice serves clients of all types and sizes on all manner of employment-related litigation and counseling.
-She deals with situations ranging from discrimination to restrictive covenants to WARN Act implications to compliance with the ever-changing landscape of national, state and local employment laws and ordinances.
-In her insurance fraud practice, she serves large national insurers, helping them with the problems they face in their business, particularly with claims handling practices and litigation strategies designed to combat various forms of insurance fraud.
+She deals with situations ranging from discrimination to restrictive covenants to WARN Act implications to compliance with the ever-changing landscape of national, state and local employment laws and ordinances, and more recently provides counsel with regard to best practices for employers facing challenges in the COVID-19 era.

-On the employment side, Jan's clients are eager for preventative strategies to avoid disputes and help with litigation when it occurs.
+Jan's clients are eager for preventative strategies to avoid disputes and help with litigation when it occurs.
 The appropriate approach for a small, local employer may vary greatly from that appropriate for a large, international entity.
-On the insurance fraud side, she is able to tailor strategies to particular jurisdictions and claims handling environments.
-She also identifies more efficient and less risky alternatives to litigation to resolve or minimize issues of concern for clients.
-But her focus is always on developing strategies for matters that align with clients' short- and long-term objectives and priorities.
+Jan helps clients identify more efficient and less risky alternatives to litigation to resolve or minimize issues of concern for clients.
+Her focus is always on developing strategies for matters that align with clients' short- and long-term objectives and priorities.

 Earlier in her career, Jan spent a number of years as a litigator at a large law firm in Chicago, where her practice focused on labor and employment matters.
 Prior to that, she served as law clerk to the Honorable Raymond J. Pettine of the US District Court for the District of Rhode Island.